TPS200 Fluid mechanics 1: Introduction

 First time: Study year 2018-2019

-The students should understand and be able to describe the principles of the study of fluid flows and apply these to practical problems.
-Students should be able to apply simple physical laws to a moving fluid, and on this basis give a mathematical description of simple flow phenomena.
-One should be able to use this for solving problems in connection with the flow of liquids in pipes and channels.
+The students should understand and be able to describe the principles of fluid mechanics and apply these for solving practical problems.
+Students should be able to apply fundamental physical laws to fluid in motion, and on this basis give a mathematical description of simple flow phenomena.
+The student should be able to use this for solving problems related to flow of liquids in pipes and channels.
 The students should be able to conduct simple experiments on moving fluids.

-By appointment, students will be able to meet the lecturer outside of teaching hours.
+By appointment, students will be able to meet with the teacher outside of teaching hours.

 Special requirements in Science